krishanchawla/Currency-Converter/README.md

 ![Image](https://i.imgur.com/w5ARwdw.jpeg)

 ## Contributing
 Pull requests are welcome.
-You can add the same demo project using any other languages expected the ones already created.
+You can add the same demo project using any other languages except the ones already created.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)